Stewards of Saskatchewan

 Nature Saskatchewan offers a pasture enhancement program to improve habitat for Burrowing Owls, Piping Plovers, and Sprague's Pipits.
-Habitat enhancement can take place through reseeding cultivated land to pasture, fencing seeded pasture, and alternate water developments.
-The landowner provides 50% of the project cost, and Nature Saskatchewan shares 50% of the cost.
-Only native plants can be used in sowing mixes for seeding projects.
+Habitat enhancement can take place through reseeding cultivated land to native pasture, wildlife friendly fencing, and alternate water developments.
+The landowner provides 50% of the project cost, and Nature Saskatchewan provides 50% of the cost.

-- Adjacent to existing pasture and preferably within 1 km of Burrowing Owl nests active in the past 3 years, confirmed by Nature Saskatchewan staff, a Conservation Officer/agency, or a research biologist.
+Preferably areas adjacent to existing pasture within 3-5 km of Burrowing Owl nests active in the past 5 years, confirmed by Nature Saskatchewan staff, a Conservation Officer/agency, or a research biologist.

-For more information on the Habitat Enhancement program you can contact the OBO coordinator at 1-800-667-4668, (306) 780-9833, or by email at email@example.com.
-The SOS Habitat Enhancement Application form is available here: Habitat Enhancement Application Form
+For more information on the Habitat Enhancement program and to see if you qualify, please contact us at 1-800-667-4668, (306) 780-9833, or by email at email@example.com.
+The Habitat Enhancement Application form is available here: Habitat Enhancement Application Form

 Other Ways You Can Get Involved in the SOS Programs?